Recognize the need for validation and test sets to preview model performance on unseen data

 16.1.2 K-Fold Cross-Validation

-Introducing a validation set gave us an “extra” chance to assess model performance on another set of unseen data.
+Introducing a validation set gave us one “extra” chance to assess model performance on another set of unseen data.
 We are able to finetune the model design based on its performance on this one set of validation data.

 But what if, by random chance, our validation set just happened to contain many outliers?
 It is possible that the validation datapoints we set aside do not actually represent other unseen data that the model might encounter.
 Ideally, we would like to validate our model’s performance on several different unseen datasets.
 This would give us greater confidence in our understanding of how the model behaves on new data.